Are you in your last year or have you completed your Professional Policing degree?

 Do you want to make a difference to the people and communities within Sussex?

 Apply now for our new entry route, specifically for those with Professional Policing degrees, and join our policing family, dedicated to protecting our communities, catching criminals and delivering an outstanding service to the public.

 About the Role

-We are introducing an exciting new entry route to become a Police Officer for those that have completed their degree in Professional Policing or will complete their degree by June 2022.
-Successful applicants will will undergo a two-year training programme starting with a number of weeks in initial foundation training, based at Headquarters, Lewes.
-You will be paid a full salary of £24,780 per annum plus £1,500 South East Allowance.
+This is an exciting new entry route to become a Police Officer for those that have completed their degree in Professional Policing or will complete their degree by June 2023.
+Successful applicants will will undergo a two-year training programme starting with a 9 week initial foundation training period, based at Headquarters, Lewes.
+You will be paid a full salary of £28,682 per annum which includes £2,000 south east allowance.

-Following your foundation training, you will then be posted out on to your division, completing your shifts with local response teams where you will work towards achieving independent patrol status and later, work towards achieving occupational competency within the two year programme.
+Following your foundation training, you will then be posted to a Dedicated Coaching Unit for 19 weeks before being posted to your division, completing your shifts with local response teams where you will work towards achieving independent patrol status and later, work towards achieving occupational competency within the two year programme.
 As your Professional Policing degree follows the Police Constable national curriculum your training will be shorter 'on-the-job' training compared to our alternative entry routes.